Search for Past Stellar Encounters and the Origin of 3I/ATLAS: Discussion and Conclusion

 Additionally, when candidate encounters are derived from the \textit{Gaia} DR3, many of the stars lack robust spectral types, age estimates, or reliable masses.
 This scarcity of stellar parameters further hinders the identification of host stars for 3I/ATLAS at the current stage.
+Machine-learning methods can be used to integrate the currently observed properties of ISOs to better infer their host stars and birth environments.
+In particular, by simulating both the ejection of ISOs and the physical processing they undergo during interstellar travel like cosmic-ray irradiation and space weathering, observable features such as kinematics, colors, and elemental abundances enable models to learn nonlinear correlations and to represent full probability distributions in a high-dimensional feature space.
+Compared with traditional orbit-integration pipelines, these models are designed to improve origin inference for ISOs.
 As additional interstellar objects are discovered, a comprehensive evaluation system for determining host stars of interstellar objects will be necessary for deepening our understanding of planetary systems beyond the Solar System.